 - Data sharing across the Microsoft 365 environment is misunderstood.

 - Identifying termination points, where data can be readily shared with external parties, is critical.

 - Cloud service mapping and effective management reduces unnecessary risks and exposures.

-- Knowledge of all Office 365 capabilities and security dashboards aids prevention or early detection.
+- Knowledge of all Microsoft 365 capabilities and security dashboards aids prevention or early detection.

-Read a case study or testimonials from our customers about our Office 365 Security Review.
+Read a case study or testimonials from our customers about our Microsoft 365 Security Review.